dkreider/people-tracker/Readme.md

 	B. Git - I'll assume you know what I'm referring to.

 Clone the repository to your local pc.
-Open the PeopleTracker.pro file located in the PeopleTracker folder in QT Creator.
+Use QT to open the PeopleTracker.pro file located in the PeopleTracker folder.
 Press Ctrl + Shift + B to build and run the project.

 3.Contributions or ideas.